How to remove WebNavigator browser hijacker from Mac

 How to get rid of other malware on your Mac

 One of the dangers of adware like WebNavigator is that it can open the door to other malware being installed on your computer.
 Meaning that if WebNavigator is installed on your Mac, then there’s a pretty strong likelihood you might have other malicious apps installed too.

-The good news is that you can use an app like CleanMyMac X to scan your computer and look for not only malware but any lingering supporting files from apps that may still be installed.
+The good news is that you can use an app like CleanMyMac X to scan your computer and look for not only malware but any lingering supporting files from potentially unwanted apps that may still be installed.

 Once you download CleanMyMac X and open it, this is how simple it is to scan for malware:

 - Click Malware Removal in the sidebar.